Volkswagen Multivan Review & Prices

 Is the Volkswagen Multivan a good car?

-If you find yourself looking at the Volkswagen Multivan you probably have proper van-based MPVs on your shortlist - cars like the Ford Tourneo Custom, the Renault Trafic Passenger or the Mercedes V-Class.
-Other seven-seaters you might be looking at include the Land Rover Discovery or BMW X7 - or, if you know you’ll only need the third row occasionally, smaller options like the Peugeot 5008.
+Other seven-seaters you might be looking at include the Land Rover Discovery or BMW X7 - or, if you know you’ll only need the third row occasionally, you can save some cash with a smaller option such as the Peugeot 5008 or Chery Tiggo 8.

-None of these can hold a candle to the Multivan’s interior, though.
-As standard, you get seven separate seats that slide and fold with space for an adult in each one.
-Opt for the long-wheelbase model and they’ll have room to stretch out.
-On some models you have an even more opulent six-seater layout, while on others you can turn the centre row around for a conference-style setup.
+None of these seven-seat SUVs can hold a candle to the Multivan’s interior, though.
+As standard, there are seven separate seats that slide and fold, with plenty of room for adults in each one.
+You can also specify an opulent six-seater layout, and in some models you can rotate the centre row for a conference-style setup.

-The VW Multivan is an effortless and cleverly thought-out way to carry large families or shuttle important people from place to place
+The VW Multivan is an effortless and cleverly thought-out way to carry large families or shuttle important people from place to place, but it's not cheap

 Interested?
 You can find our best deals on the Volkswagen Multivan here, or check out deals on other Volkswagen models here.
 You can also browse Carwow for used examples of the Volkswagen Multivan - and remember that if you want to sell your car online, Carwow can help with that too.